 Ritz-Carlton, Kapalua, Maui

-This sprawling resort may have 463-rooms and suites, but it's set on 54 acres of lush land—including the Honokahua Preservation Site, one of Hawaii's largest nature preserves—so don't expect to feel like you're at an overcrowded theme park.
+This sprawling resort may have 463-rooms and suites.
+Still, it's set on 54 acres of lush land—including the Honokahua Preservation Site, one of Hawaii's largest nature preserves—so don't expect to feel like you're at an overcrowded theme park.
 Honeymooners love the secluded beachfront, which has strong ocean currents (quick dips are recommended) but also low-key burger shacks when it's time to indulge.
 And speaking of indulgences, Ritz-Carlton is known for its top-notch spa programs, so be sure to book a couples' massage in a private cabana.
-Treatments incorporate local plants, flowers, and fruits and herbs cultivated in the resort's own organic garden.
+Treatments incorporate local plants, flowers, fruits, and herbs cultivated in the resort's organic garden.

 Fairmont Kea Lani, Maui

 If you're the kind of honeymooner who wants big resort amenities but also exclusivity and privacy, book a room at this all-suite property on Wailea.
 With it, you'll get a secluded lanai (balcony), private plunge pool, and grill.
 Want to cook your own mahi-mahi or rib-eye?
 Ask the concierge to fill your fridge with super fresh ingredients and put your partner to work.

 Montage Kapalua Bay, Maui

 Luxury abounds at this Kapalua Bay residence-style hotel—from the award-winning golf course to the complimentary guided hikes, multiple infinity pools, and horseback-riding trails through pineapple fields and along the coast of West Maui.
 Also not to miss: a tour of the local brewery and winery and the most romantic private dining setup ever at Kapalua’s Cliff House, a home built in 1940 that overlooks the ocean.

 There's a reason Halekulani—which means "House Befitting Heaven" in Hawaiian—has been an Oahu institution for nearly 100 years.
-A few of our favorite reasons: the chic white-on-white decor, views of Diamond Head, and inventive spa programs.
+A few of our favorite reasons: the chic white-on-white decor, Diamond Head views, and innovative spa programs.
 Expect to feel like you've died and gone to Hawaii honeymoon heaven when you step into your suite overlooking Waikiki Beach.
 But there's more.
 We recommend dining on Hawaiian seafood with French flair at La Mer and sipping cocktails under the romantic kiawe tree at the restaurant House Without a Key.